tjpalanca/LearningJulia.jl/docs/src/dev_env.md

   amazingly rich ecosystem!
 * Inline results are something else!
 Much better than a notebook interface and better than also constantly looking at the console.
+* Debugging is quite interesting but I'm looking at debugging as simple as R's `browser()`.
+Sadly I don't think this is that easy.

 ## OhMyREPL.jl